๐Ÿ‘ฉ๐Ÿผโ€โš–๏ธCourts and Society

 1. Which two amendments both contain due process clauses, and why does having it in both matter for the relationship between federal and state governments?

 2. The Reconstruction Amendments share a common structural feature (congressional enforcement power).
-Why did framers include this, and how does it differ from the Bill of Rights?
+Why did the framers of these amendments include this, and how does it differ from the approach taken in the Bill of Rights?

 3. Compare the Fifteenth and Nineteenth Amendments: What do they share in terms of purpose, and why was the Fifteenth less effective in practice for nearly a century?